Shogun486/Trax_Chicago/README.md

 ## What's unique about this app?
 I've noticed on other train-tracking mobile applications that a visualizer is not common, and that they only the show arrival times (not implemented as a countdown whatsoever).
-This mobile app, in addition to the countdown and visualzier, has a user interface (UI) that mimics design schemes on train platforms.
+This mobile app, in addition to the countdown and visualizer, has a user interface (UI) that mimics design schemes on train platforms.
 In my [demo], you can see that the color-coding arrangement allows for easy navigation, but also enhances the user experience by making the UI look more like real signs on a platform.

 ## What's next?
 Since the CTA API team is actually working on creating a live-tracking API of its own, until then I plan on adding more features to this app and making it even better.
 It's also noteworthy to mention that the current API this app leverages is also in beta-testing phase.
 In the meantime, if you would like to use this app: